atom-dispencer/CodenameTeabag/docs/index.md

 A computer or laptop with a functioning internet connection is required, but if you're reading
     this, you've probably got that sorted.

+- ***Do I need to be "smart"?***
+  - Nope - I'll guide you through.
+  Besides, you're smarter than you think 😉.
+- ***Do I need to be good at maths?***
+  - Nope.
+  Maths and programming are different skills, but they share some traits, so learning one might make you better at the other.
 - ***Do I need to be able to touch-type?***
   - Nope.
   If you don't know what touch-typing is, that's fine - it doesn't matter anyway.